Windowscheater-Toolz/Gtag-Decompiler/README.md

 dotnet publish -c Release
 ```

-## Why I Made This

-Most decompilers either felt bloated or had interfaces that were difficult to navigate.
-Decompiler was made to provide a cleaner experience while keeping everything fast and straightforward.
+## Why?

+Most decompilers are packed with features many people never use.
+Gtag Decompiler focuses on the basics: opening assemblies, viewing code, and exporting source as quickly as possible.

 ## Contributing

-Pull requests are welcome.
+Issues, suggestions, and pull requests are welcome.

-If you find a bug or have a suggestion, open an issue.

 ## License

-MIT License
+Released under the MIT License.